jhndnnqsc/aws_polly/readme.md

 # AWS Polly module

-### _Module for text to speech using sending email using https://aws.amazon.com/polly/
+### _Module for text to speech using using https://aws.amazon.com/polly/

 ### `DefaultLanguage`
 Default language to use - `"en-US"`